Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 What every other GEO agency is selling you

-Go and read the GEO service pages ranking above this one.
-We have.
-They shout the same three words at you.
-Structured data.
-Entity optimisation.
-Citations.
-One well-known agency we will not name even manages to define generative engine optimisation incorrectly while trying to sell it.
+If you go and read the GEO service pages ranking above this one, we’re pretty sure it will shout the same three words at you; structured data, entity optimisation, citations.
+One well-known agency we will not name even manages to define generative engine optimisation incorrectly while at the same time trying to sell it.

 None of that is wrong, by the way.
 Schema helps machines understand your site.
 Clean markup helps an AI work out who you are.
-It is necessary.
-We just think it is the easy half, and the half everyone is fighting over.
+While it’s necessary, we believe it is the easy half, and the half everyone is fighting over.

 So the real question is not whether your schema is tidy.
-It is whether the press, the trade titles and the credible corners of the web are talking about you.
-The data on that is striking.
+It is whether the press, the trade titles and the credible corners of the web are actually talking about you.
+And the data on that is striking.

 Earned media is most of the answer